-How are returns linked to the indices?
+How are returns linked to the index?

-At the outset, each index will comprise a set proportion of the basket of indices - the S&P 500 Index at 50%, the Euro STOXX 50 Index at 35% and the FTSE 100 Index at 15%.
-A notional number will be calculated for each index based on the issue size multiplied by the set proportion and dividing the total by the closing level of such index on November 25, 2002.
-This notional number is set at issuance and does not change.
-The level for the basket of indices at any point is calculated by multiplying the notional number for each index by the current level for that index and summing the results.
-At the end of each three-month period, the level of the index basket will be calculated and compared to the level of the index basket at the end of the immediately preceding period to determine the percentage change for that period.
-The return on the Notes will be based on the compounded value of the three-month period exceeds 8%, the rise in the level of the index basket for that period taken into account in determining return on the Notes will be limited to 8%.
+At the end of each three-month period, the level of the index will be compared to the level of the index at the end of the immediately preceding period to determine the percentage change for that period.
+The return on the Notes will be based on the compounded value of the percentage changes (positive and negative) for each three-month period, except that if the percentage change during a three-month period exceeds 10%, the rise in the level of the index for that period taken into account in determining return on the Notes will be limited to 10%.